 When we lose a loved one to death, be it family or friend, we know that the “walk through the valley of death…” can be a long and lonely journey.
 Our grief can be overwhelming.
 We also know of the pain felt when our deceased love one is seldom mentioned, even by family.
-Do people remember that they existed ?
+Do people remember that they existed?
 We have felt alone, in grief and in memories.
 Sadly, in our culture, it is not commonplace to openly talk about a deceased loved one.
-Yet, for bereaved family members, such reminiscing is a common occurrence, especially on significant dates such as birthdays, anniversaries, Christmas, etc.
+Yet, for bereaved family members, such reminiscing is a common occurrence, especially on significant dates such as birthdays, anniversaries, family gatherings and Christmas.

 It was with this knowledge and understanding that Charleswood United Church began a new tradition in December 1993, our Lights for Lives program.
 Since the holiday season can be a particularly difficult time for those who have lost a loved one, this tradition is offered to reinforce the love and memories of that loved one.